 Quick Tip: Do you enjoy learning about scientists with an obsession for honey bees?
 Discover how Eva Crane advanced our understanding of the honey bee and beekeeping.

-3. New Observations on Bees
+3. New Observations on the Natural History of Bees

 The paper is broken into a series of letters which the team at Bee Professor have summarized below:

 LETTER I: On the impregnation of the queen bee

 Huber describes experiments and observations on bees, including the challenges of observing them in the hives currently being used in his time.
 He suggested constructing “book” or “leaf” hives to enable a more detailed viewing of bee behavior.

 Huber then discusses the topic of queen bee fertilization, examining different opinions of naturalists on the subject.
 He recounts experiments to prove that male bees are not necessary for the fertilization of eggs in the hive.

 Huber concludes that previous researchers who claimed the queen bee could fertilize herself were not careful enough in their experimentation.